 Oatman (Oatman HWY option)

 Over the years, the route has slightly changed over time, such as rather than re-surface the gravel road, they built a new bit next to it…but the old stretch is still open to drive on.
-The Oatman HWY is a Route 66 off-shoot not far from Williams.
-It goes along a bendy mountain road and through the town of Oatman.
+The Oatman Highway (Sitgreaves Pass) is a Route 66 off-shoot not far from Williams.
+It goes along a bendy mountain road and through the town of Oatman and is honestly one of my favourite stretches of Route 66.

 Elmer’s Bottle Tree Ranch – Helendale